SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart.md

 ---
 title: Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams
-description: Create Microsoft Teams manifest manually for your solution to provide more flexibility and configuration options for example to enable targeting of the solution to specific team. ms.date: 01/03/2020 ms.prod: sharepoint
+description: Create Microsoft Teams manifest manually for your solution to provide more flexibility and configuration options, for example,  to enable targeting of the solution to specific team. ms.date: 06/16/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams

-You can create the Microsoft Teams app manifest file using the [Teams App Studio](https://docs.microsoft.com/microsoftteams/platform/get-started/get-started-app-studio) in the Microsoft Teams or you can also download a sample file from the [sp-dev-docs GitHub repository](https://github.com/SharePoint/sp-dev-docs/blob/master/assets/teams-tab-manual.zip) and modify that based on your requirements.
+You can create the Microsoft Teams app manifest file using the [Teams App Studio](https://docs.microsoft.com/microsoftteams/platform/get-started/get-started-app-studio) in Microsoft Teams or you can also download a sample file from the [sp-dev-docs GitHub repository](https://github.com/SharePoint/sp-dev-docs/blob/master/assets/teams-tab-manual.zip) and modify it based on your requirements.

 > [!NOTE]
 > You may notice a menu item **Sync to Teams** in the App Catalog ribbon: